I know not everyone uses a grammar checker.

 I don’t like subscriptions.
 I know that’s how most software works now, but I’ve never been a big fan of paying every month or every year for something if I can avoid it.
 It adds up.
 And after a while, you’re paying for a bunch of tools you don’t even think about anymore.

-ProWritingAid lets you buy it once and not think about it again.
+ProWritingAid lets you buy a lifetime plan once and not worry about monthly or yearly renewals for that plan.

 If you’re writing regularly, that one-time cost ends up being cheaper than most subscriptions pretty quickly.